solso/jor/README.md

 Note that this will remove all the fields that hang from `address`, whether it is a value, array or a hash.

+### Misc Operations

+You can find which document fields are indexed by doing,

+	jor.restaurants.indexes(doc_id)

+This operation will return all fields that are indexed, but not all the indexes there are.
+Numeric fields, for instance, have two indexes.

+Also, you can get sysadmin related info,

+	jor.info()

 ## Benchmarks